esphome/esphome-docs/components/lvgl.rst

 - **symbol** (*Optional*, enum): A symbol (typically an chevron) is shown in dropdown list.
 If ``dir`` of the drop-down list is ``LEFT`` the symbol will be shown on the left, otherwise on the right.
 Choose a different :ref:`symbol <lvgl-fonts>` from the built-in ones.
 - Style options from :ref:`lvgl-styling` for the background of the button and the list.
 Uses the typical background properties and text properties for the text on it. ``max_height`` can be used to limit the height of the list.

+**Specific actions:**

+``lvgl.dropdown.update`` :ref:`action <config-action>` updates the widget styles and properties specified in the specific options above, similarly to way :ref:`lvgl.widget.update <lvgl-objupd-act>` action is used for the common styles, states or flags.

 Example: